Traffic Ops - Configuring¶

 regex_revalidate.config file using the ORT script, but to do this using other means.
 By default, Traffic Ops will use ORT to distribute the

 Creating the CentOS Kickstart File¶

-The kickstart file is a text file, containing a list of items, each identified by a keyword.
-You can create it by using the Kickstart Configurator application, or writing it from scratch.
-The Red Hat Enterprise Linux installation program also creates a sample kickstart file based on the options that you selected during installation.
+The Kickstart file is a text file, containing a list of items, each identified by a keyword.
+This file can be generated using the Red Hat Kickstart Configurator application, or it can be written from scratch.
+The Red Hat Enterprise Linux installation program also creates a sample Kickstart file based on the options selected during installation.
 It is written to the file

-/root/anaconda-ks.cfg.
-This file is editable using most text editors that can save files as ASCII text.
+/root/anaconda-ks.cfg in this case.
+This file is editable using most text editors.

 - Make the installation tree available.